ikstokie1/ikstokie1.github.io/index.md

 Here are some of the projects I've been working on:

-- **beatmusic**: Is the firs ever created bot by me that can play music via spotify unfortunately the bot is discontinued.
+- **Beatmusic**: Is the firs ever created bot by me that can play music in your discord voice channel.
-- **dutch radio**: was a bot that can play live radio in your voice channel unfortunately the bot also is discontinued.
+- **Beatradio**: Is a discord bot that can play live radio in your voice channel.
-- **Roblox API Wrapper**:  Is the firs ever API Wrapper created by me.
+- **And more**:

 ## Join the Discussion